the-last-willy/2022-abstractgl/README.md

 - #include directive
 - That's it...
 As of now.

+Automatic generation GLSL code tools (based on this module) are currently being developped under another project.
+They will me merged here eventually.
+That includes:
+- Symbolic representation of GLSL code
+- Symbolic optimization
+- Higher level features (higher order functions)

+## Long-term goals

+GLSL can be made modular and much more powerful.
+This module will become one of the main focuses.

 ## TODO

 - Distinguish from the engine module
+- Move it into its own project

 # Maths module